 We are exposed to market risk stemming from changes in foreign currency exchange rates, interest rates, and commodity prices.
 We are also exposed to equity market risk pertaining to the trading price of our common stock.
 Changes in these factors could cause fluctuations in our earnings and cash flows.
 See further discussion on these market risks below.
+See our most recently filed Annual Report on Form 10-K for discussion on equity market risk.

 Foreign Currency Exchange Rate Risk.
 In the normal course of business, we actively manage the exposure of our foreign currency exchange rate market risk by entering into various hedging instruments, authorized under company policies that place controls on these activities, with counterparties that are highly rated financial institutions.
 Our hedging activities involve primarily the use of forward currency contracts.
 We also utilize cross currency swaps to offset intercompany loan exposures.
 We use derivative instruments only in an attempt to limit underlying exposure from currency fluctuations and to minimize earnings and cash flow volatility associated with foreign currency exchange rate changes and not for trading purposes.
 We are exposed to foreign currency exchange rate risk arising from transactions in the normal course of business, such as sales to third party customers, sales and loans to wholly owned foreign subsidiaries, foreign plant operations, and purchases from suppliers.
-Because our products are manufactured or sourced primarily from the United States and Mexico, a stronger U.S. dollar and Mexican peso generally have a negative impact on our results from operations, while a weaker dollar and peso generally have a positive effect.
+Because our products are manufactured or sourced primarily from the U.S. and Mexico, a stronger U.S. dollar and Mexican peso generally have a negative impact on our results from operations, while a weaker dollar and peso generally have a positive effect.
 Our primary foreign currency exchange rate exposures are with the Euro, the Australian dollar, the Canadian dollar, the British pound, the Mexican peso, the Japanese yen, the Chinese Renminbi, and the Romanian New Leu against the U.S. dollar, as well as the Romanian New Leu against the Euro.